+2nd Floor

-2nd Floor Rooms 2500-2527 will go to ground floor interior hallway, both sides of hallway; stay clear of doors and glass Ground Floor Rooms 1500-1546 will go to the ground floor interior hallway, both sides of hallway; stay clear of doors and glass Rooms 2200-2217 will 2nd Floor go to the ground floor interior hallway, both sides of hallway; stay clear of doors and glass Ground Floor Rooms 1201-1217 will go to the ground floor interior hallway, both sides of hallway; stay clear of doors and glass Rooms 2600-2631 Go to maintenance area garage, loading dock area; stay clear of doors or glass Rooms 2000-2102 Ground floor north wing interior hallways; stay clear of doors and glass Notification to disperse will be one long blast, a 15-second delay, one long blast, 15-second delay.
+Rooms 2500-2527 will go to ground floor interior hallway, both sides of hallway; stay clear of doors and glass Ground Floor Rooms 1500-1546 will go to the ground floor interior hallway, both sides of hallway; stay clear of doors and glass 2nd Floor Rooms 2200-2217 will

+Rooms 2200-2217 will go to the ground floor interior hallway, both sides of hallway; stay clear of doors and glass north wing interior hallways; stay clear of doors and glass Notification to disperse will be one long blast, a 15-second delay, one long blast, 15-second delay.
 This will continue for one minute.